MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/checksum-offload.md

 A client driver typically does the following checksum processing on the transmit path:

-1. The client driver calls the NetExtensionGetPacketChecksum function with the packet index to obtain a NET_PACKET_CHECKSUM structure.
+1. The client driver calls the [**NetExtensionGetPacketChecksum**](/windows-hardware/drivers/ddi/checksum/nf-checksum-netextensiongetpacketchecksum) function with the packet index to obtain a [**NET_PACKET_CHECKSUM**](/windows-hardware/drivers/ddi/checksumtypes/ns-checksumtypes-_net_packet_checksum) structure.

 2. The client driver tests the layer-specific flags in the NET_PACKET_CHECKSUM structure.
-For each layer, if the flag is `NetPacketTxChecksumActionPassthrough`, the NIC should not perform checksum operations in that layer.
+For each layer, if the flag is:

+    * `NetPacketTxChecksumActionPassthrough`, the NIC shouldn't perform checksum operations in that layer.

-3. If the flag is `NetPacketTxChecksumActionRequired`, the client driver should determine the protocol being used at that layer in that specific packet using the NET_PACKET_LAYOUT and indicate to the NIC which checksum it should calculate for the packet.
+    * `NetPacketTxChecksumActionRequired`, the client driver should determine the protocol being used at that layer in that specific packet using the [**NET_PACKET_LAYOUT**](/windows-hardware/drivers/ddi/packet/ns-packet-_net_packet_layout) structure and indicate to the NIC which checksum it should calculate for the packet.

-4. The client driver passes the packet to the NIC, which calculates the appropriate checksums for the packet.
+3. The client driver passes the packet to the NIC, which calculates the appropriate checksums for the packet.

 ## Receive checksum

-Before indicating a NET_PACKET structure for a receive packet on which it performs checksum tasks, the client driver validates the checksums and sets the appropriate flags in the NET_PACKET_CHECKSUM structure.
+Before indicating a [**NET_PACKET**](/windows-hardware/drivers/ddi/packet/ns-packet-_net_packet) structure for a receive packet on which it performs checksum tasks, the client driver validates the checksums and sets the appropriate flags in the [**NET_PACKET_CHECKSUM**](/windows-hardware/drivers/ddi/checksumtypes/ns-checksumtypes-_net_packet_checksum) structure.

 The flags can be one of the following: